 We included 26 studies with 526 participants.
 We assessed the studies as being at high or unclear risk of bias overall.
 We only included randomised controlled trials (RCTs), although the description of randomisation was incomplete in some included studies.
 We aimed to include double blind RCTs, but two studies were only single blinded.
 There was inconsistency in the reporting of outcome measures.
 We analysed the data using a fixed-effect model, and for some outcomes heterogeneity was high.
 There was a risk of imprecise results due to the low numbers of participants in the included studies.
 For these reasons we downgraded the quality of the evidence from high to either low or very low.

-For the primary outcome of breathlessness, the mean post-treatment dyspnoea score was 0.28 points better in the opioid group compared to the placebo group (ranging from a 0.5 point reduction to a 0.05 point reduction) (11 RCTs, 159 participants, low quality evidence).
-The mean change from baseline dyspnoea score was 0.09 points better in the opioids group compared to the placebo group (ranging from a 0.36 point reduction to a 0.19 point increase) (seven RCTs, 117 participants, very low quality evidence).
+For the primary outcome of breathlessness, the standardised mean post-treatment dyspnoea score was 0.32 points better in the opioid group compared to the placebo group (ranging from a 0.53 point reduction to a 0.10 point reduction) (12 RCTs, 338 participants, low quality evidence).
+The standardised mean change from baseline dyspnoea score was 0.11 points better in the opioids group compared to the placebo group (ranging from a 0.40 point reduction to a 0.19 increase) (six RCTs, 194 participants, very low quality evidence).
 A lower score indicates an improvement in breathlessness.

 The evidence for the six-minute walk test (6MWT) was conflicting.
 The total distance in 6MWT was 28 metres (m) better in the opioids group compared to placebo (ranging from 113 m to 58 m) (one RCT, 11 participants, very low quality evidence).
 However, the change in baseline was 48 m worse in the opioids group (ranging from 36 m to 60 m) (two RCTs, 26 participants, very low quality evidence).